Enkidu-6/tor-ddos/README.md

 ipset add -exist allow-list 193.187.88.42
 ```

 We create an ipset and add the addresses of the tor authorities so we can whitelist them.
 The last IP is actually the address for the snowflake.
-In the recent version of the script we now do a relay search and pull the most recent IP addresses for the above servers to make sure we don't have a wrong IP address hardcoded into the script.

 ```
 ipset create tor-ddos hash:ip family inet hashsize 4096 timeout 43200